Teutoburg Forest, Germany: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types C and F. Ensure that you get the right kind.
-A lot of adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types C and F. Ensure that you find the necessary kind.
+Many adapters available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 • Power bank for devices